 Increasingly, differentiating salary increases by employee performance is the norm.
-High performing, superior employees can expect to receive as much as 4.5 percent to 5 percent and, in some cases, up to 10 percent based on their performance.
+High performing, superior employees can expect to receive as much as 4.5% to 5% and, in some cases, up to 10% based on their performance.

-And, from the same article, "A lot of companies are making the process more about feedback than about performance rankings.
-That means there's a real opportunity to sit down with a manager and make sure there's a mutual understanding: What’s really expected of me, how will I be measured, and how will that impact my pay? "
+"A lot of companies are making the process more about feedback than about performance rankings.
+That means there's a real opportunity to sit down with a manager and make sure there's a mutual understanding: What’s really expected of me, how will I be measured, and how will that impact my pay?"

 With this in mind, if you are disappointed about the amount of your salary increase, the most important question, you need to ask your manager is the following.
 "What can I improve about my performance and contribution so that I am eligible for the highest pay raise in the future?"